 Do-it-yourself divorce is a practical solution for couples who choose to file a dissolution of their marriage by themselves.
 When the parties have mutually agreed to end their marital relationship, have no disputes for settlement, and don’t want to spend huge money on attorneys, then a do-it-yourself divorce can be considered an inexpensive solution.
 That said, the procedure has legal requirements to be fulfilled.

-Keep reading as we tell you how to apply for a do-it-yourself divorce and its benefits.
+Keep reading as we tell you how to proceed for a do-it-yourself divorce and its benefits.

 Not every divorce case is expensive and stressful.
 In certain situations and marriages, a DIY divorce can be an ideal solution.

-- Short marriage: Also called simple marital estate, it is a marriage with no or simple debts and assets included.
-When there are no trust funds, family business, pensions, or property, there is no need to hire an attorney.
+- Short marriage: It is a marriage with no or minimal debts and assets.
+When there are no trust funds, family business, pensions, or property, it may be possible to not hire an attorney.
 Both parties can have a meeting and prepare for the procedure.

 - Uncontested divorce: It occurs when both the parties agree on the settlement, and they have no issues related to finance, child custody, or division of property.
-It does not include procedural requirements and may require no attorney if the parties agree to do the paperwork and other processes themselves (1).
+If the parties agree to do the paperwork and other processes themselves, they may be able to proceed without assistance of an attorney (1).

 - Marriage without children: It may not be possible to have a DIY divorce when children are involved.
 But if there are no children, there are no issues regarding the custody, expenses, or support, so DIY divorce is possible.

-- No maintenance cost: When a spouse is unemployed or proves the inability to work, they may expect a maintenance cost from their partner.
+- No maintenance cost (also known as spousal support or alimony): When a spouse is unemployed or proves the inability to work, they may expect a maintenance cost from their partner.
 If both parties are working and earn equally, there are less likely to be any maintenance costs.
 If there are no costs, it becomes easy to choose a do-it-yourself divorce.

 In the above scenarios, the settlement is reasonable and fair.
 Let’s now look at the steps involved in filing a do-it-yourself divorce.